 About the 24/7 RN responsibility

-From 1 July 2023 approved providers must have at least one RN on-site and on duty 24 hours a day, 7 days a week, at each residential facility they operate.
+Approved providers must have at least one RN on-site and on duty 24 hours a day, 7 days a week, at each residential facility they operate.

 For sector-level information on 24/7 RN coverage, updated monthly, see Registered nurse coverage in residential aged care dashboard.

 For facility-level information on 24/7 RN coverage, see Registered nurse coverage in residential aged care by facility.

 For information about what is a residential facility, see Section 1.5 of the Care minutes and 24/7 registered nurse responsibility guide.

 Why it is important

 The Royal Commission into Aged Care Quality and Safety identified that staffing levels are critical to the quality of residential care, and recommended at least one RN be on-site at all times at each residential facility.
 See recommendation 86 of the final report for more information.

 The 24/7 RN responsibility reduces the risk of resident harm by ensuring qualified and experienced care staff are always available to identify and address potential risks.